sf4454/routenapoleon/README.md

 File Structure
 project/

-index.html           Main HTML file with embedded JavaScript and CSS
+index.html-Main HTML file with embedded JavaScript and CSS

-route.js             Contains the GeoJSON LineString for the Route Napoléon
+route.js-Contains the GeoJSON LineString for the Route Napoléon

-README.md            This file
+README.md-This file

 Dependencies